-Id. at 21.
+Id.
 Petitioner's annotated version of Figure 1, above, adds boxes and text to identify the tibia, talus, and calcaneus, and also includes a red oval around one of three screw paths shown in the figure.
 Id.
 Petitioner contends that Figure 1 shows an embodiment where the fusion plate is secured to three discrete bones (tibia, talus, and calcaneus) across two joints between those bones, and also an embodiment where the plate is secured to only two bones (tibia and talus) across one joint between those bones-the latter evidenced by the screw path in the red oval noted above.
 Id.
 Petitioner supports this interpretation of Slater with Dr. Gall's testimony.
-Ex.
-1002 ¶ 108.
+Ex. $1002 \, \P \, 102$.

-Petitioner further contends that Slater discloses claim 10's elongate spine and first and second ends, as well as a bridge portion between the ends that has a depth (or thickness) greater than the first and/or second end portions.
+Petitioner further contends that Slater discloses claim 10's elongate spine and first and second ends, as well as a bridge portion between the ends as claimed (labeled by Petitioner as claim limitations 10.1, 10.2, and 10.3).
 Pet.
-21-26 (citing Ex.
-1002 ¶¶ 109-114).
+20-26 (citing Ex.
+1002 ¶¶ 103-109).
 Petitioner contends that those limitations are disclosed in, for example, Slater's Figure 1 and the features depicted therein.
 Id.

-Petitioner also contends that Slater discloses claim 10's transfixation screw hole and transfixation screw limitations, labeled limitation 10.4 by Petitioner.
-Id. at 26-29.
+Petitioner also contends that Slater discloses claim 10's recited transfixation screw hole and related functionality, labeled limitation 10.4 by Petitioner.
+Pet.
+26-29.
 Petitioner cites Slater's Figure 1, with further annotations, as reproduced below.

-Id. at 28.
-Petitioner's annotation to Figure 1, above, identifies transfixation screw hole (with red arrow and circle), inner surface of that screw hole (green arrow and circle), the plate's bridge portion (yellow arrow and oval) and the two-bone screw path discussed above (here, shown inside purple oval).
-Id. (citing Ex. $1002 \ 116$).
+Id. at 26.
+Petitioner's annotation to Figure 1 identifies transfixation screw hole (with red arrow and circle), inner surface of that screw hole (green arrow and circle), the plate's bridge portion (yellow arrow and oval) and the two-bone screw path discussed above (here, shown inside purple oval).
+Id. (citing Ex.
+1002 ¶ 111).
 According to Petitioner, "Figure 1 shows three separate exemplary angles for transfixation screw 25, including one example where the screw 25 passes through a first position on a first discrete bone (tibia 4) and a second position on a second discrete bone (talus 3)."
-Id.; Ex.
+Id. at 27-28; Ex.
 1005, Fig. 1.

 According to Petitioner, when fixation screw (25) advances through opening (26) into the talus at an angle as shown, the second bone (talus) is loaded relative to the first bone (tibia) and tensile load is transferred from the talus through the screw into the screw head and plate's bridge portion as claimed.
+Pet.
+28-29.
+Petitioner explains that "[t]his transfer occurs because the threads on the screw and the portion of the screw head that abuts the inner surface of the screw hole act essentially as a vise to the second bone and the plate, with the first bone held in between."
 Id. at 29.
-Petitioner explains that "[t]his transfer occurs because the threads on the screw and the portion of the screw head that abuts the inner surface of the screw hole act essentially as a vise to the second bone and the plate, with the first bone held in between."
-Id.
-Petitioner provides testimony from Dr. Gall to support this understanding of Slater's teachings and the functionality of Slater's plate when fixed to the tibia and talus as shown.
+Petitioner cites Dr. Gall's testimony to support this understanding of Slater's plate and its functionality when fixed to the tibia and talus as shown.
 Id. (citing Ex.
-1002 ¶ 117).
+1002 ¶ 112).